LaunchCodeEducation/lchs/src/chapters/booleans-and-conditionals/boolean-expressions.rst

 .. admonition:: Question

-   Which of the following are Boolean expressions?
+   Which of the following are boolean expressions?
 Select ALL that apply.

    .. raw:: html